grain-lang/grain-language-server/README.md

-# Language Server and editor extension support for Grain
+# Editor extensions support for Grain

+Grain has a standard LSP implementation built into the compiler.

+This repository is a collection of editor extensions for adding language support for [Grain](grain-lang.org).

-This extension adds language support for [Grain](grain-lang.org) to Visual Studio Code.
+Our first extension is for Visual Studio Code.

-Currently the LSP server is embedded in the vscode extension and is written in Typescript.
-The next version will be written in ReasonML and will be a separate language server, with just the client in the vscode extension.

 ## Contributing

 Contributions are welcome and greatly appreciated.
-If you find issues while using this extension, please report them by opening an issue in our [issue tracker](https://github.com/grain-lang/vscode-grain/issues).
+If you find issues while using this extension, please report them by opening an issue in our [issue tracker](https://github.com/grain-lang/grain-language-servers/issues).

 For more in-depth information on how to contribute to Grain's projects, check out the official [contributing guide](https://github.com/grain-lang/grain/blob/master/CONTRIBUTING.md).